Integration Architecture

 └───────────────────┘ └─────────┘

-The C2C Hardware Devices API is designed to service physical hardware with limited UI capabilities.
-These devices allow a User to connect them to Frame.io by displaying a 6-digit code, which the user then inputs to the Frame.io website using their own browser.
+The C2C API is designed for devices with limited UI capabilities.
+These devices allow a user to connect them to Frame.io by displaying a 6-digit code, which the user then inputs on the Frame.io website using their own browser.

-Hardware devices are issued a client_secret that must be supplied to our backend to receive a 6-digit authorization code.
+Devices are issued a client_secret that must be supplied to our backend to receive a 6-digit authorization code.
+This streamlined approach ensures a consistent and secure authentication experience across all C2C integrations.

 Device Models